 Fry the onions in some oil.
 When they’re reaching carmelization, add the water and the mushrooms.
 Let it barely come to a simmer and turn off the heat to let the mushrooms rehydrate and saturate the water with their flavor.
 After 15 minutes or more, turn the heat on and bring the pot back to a simmer, adding a couple cubes of chicken flavor.
 Add seasoning and S&P to your taste, and more bouillon if needed.
 Simmer this while you fillet and cube the fish.
 Drop the fish in and watch it turn opaque white; it should only take a couple minutes.
 You may heat it all further, but ours was plenty hot at this point.

 This was a super way to eat lake trout.
-Its flavor, which is similar to salmon, was well-suited for this dish and permeated the broth.
+Its flavor, which is not so different from salmon, was well-suited for this dish and permeated the broth.
 I drank every last drop from the pot.
 I had toyed with the idea of bringing some of those little half-and-half coffee creamers that don’t require refrigeration, to give the soup a richer creamier quality.
 But I couldn’t find a viable container to keep them from being crushed, so they stayed home.
 Maybe next time.